 Length.
 The meter, originally defined as one ten-millionth of the distance from the pole to the equator along the meridian through Paris, was later defined as the length of a specific platinum-iridium bar kept at the International Bureau of Weights and Measures.
-The difficulty of accessing the bar and reproducing accurate measurements prompted the adoption of a more accurate and reproducible standard of length for the meter, which is now defined as 1 650 763.73 wavelengths of a specific radiation of the krypton-86 atom.
+The difficulty of accessing the bar and reproducing accurate measurements prompted the adoption of more accurate and reproducible standards of length for the meter, which is now defined as the distance traveled by light in a vacuum in $(1/299\ 792\ 458)$ second.